 Perfect for: abstract photography and architecture

 Lark is a great filter for various shooting conditions, including low light.
 You can use this Instagram filter when you want to brighten your photo a little bit or make it slightly washed out.
 Lark increases the exposure, decreases the saturation of reds, purples, and magentas, and increases the saturation of the blues and greens.
-Because it makes the blues and greens more prominent, it’s ideal for landscapes and seascapes.
+Because it makes the blues and greens more prominent, it’s ideal for Instagram stories of landscapes and seascapes.

 Perfect for: nature photography

 Gingham has become one of the favorite filters for many Instagram users who are into portraiture.
 This filter gives a vintage vibe to images by introducing a slight haze and desaturation.
 It also reduces the highlights and applies a white vignette to the image.
-Because it creates a very specific warm and retro atmosphere, it’s perfect for stylish portraits and also product photography.
+Because it creates a very specific warm and retro atmosphere, it’s perfect for stylish portraits and Instagram stories and also product photography.

 Perfect for: retro portraits and products